-- Length of time the subject imager has been in production.
-It may be wise to delay purchasing a recently introduced model until after it has been proven to be reliable in similar installations. - Obtain references from actual users of the subject imager. - Physically try an imager before purchase.
+- Physically try an imager before purchase.
 This can be accomplished by obtaining a loaner unit or renting the subject imager.
 Manufacturers may credit short-term rental fees toward purchase price.
 Be certain to thoroughly try the imager under the exact conditions you will encounter in your job. - Ascertain software options available for the camera.
 Be certain that selected software is capable of performing the desired analysis.